OPINION OF COMMISSIONER HÉLIO BICUDO

 consecrates in its Article 3 the right of every person to his life,

-the American Declaration of the Rights and Duties of Man).
-Adopted by
+American Declaration of the Rights and Duties of Man).

-many important scholars–to be a part of the body of international
+is held–by many important scholars–to be a part of the body of

 the Law of Treaties.
 Mutatis